Curriculum & Programs

 Grade 3 – Age 8-9 yrs

-Central Theme | Old Testament Stories |
+Central theme | Old Testament Stories |

 Math | Calculate with time, money, measurement; continued practice with the four arithmetical processes and the multiplication tables. |